vanHeemstraPublications/dev-to/articles/king_of_the_self-signed_certificates_series/king-of-the-self-signed-certificates-episode-05.md

 ---
 title: "The King of the Self-signed Certificates - Ep.
 05"
 description: "A child in the crowd says what the entire court refused to say.
 Browsers have been that child since 2017.
 Learn why self-signed certs fail in production and how a proper CA hierarchy restores trust."
-tags: [“python”, “security”, “cryptography”, “pki”]
+tags: [python, security, cryptography, pki]
 cover_image: <https://raw.githubusercontent.com/vanHeemstraPublications/covers/main/king-self-signed-episode-05.png>
 canonical_url: ""
 series: "The King of the Self-signed Certificates"